Teaching excellence and innovation awards

 Winners of a University EITA or Australian Government AAUT are ineligible to apply for a Faculty Teaching Award in the same calendar year in which they are a recipient.

 Receipt of nominations will be acknowledged by email.
-The Executive Officer, Learning and Teaching, can be contacted with any queries relating to this process.

 Awards Selection and Notification

 A sub-committee of the Faculty of Health Sciences Learning and Teaching Committee will convene to determine the winners.
 All applicants will be notified of the outcome shortly thereafter and awards will be presented at a date yet to be determined.
 Feedback can be provided on request.
 Please note, it is advantageous to evidence sound scholarship (e.g. applied knowledge of educational theory and relevant current scholarship).